|

 I am a visiting researcher at Indiana University Bloomington where I am working with Prof. David Crandall and Prof. Linda Smith.
-My current research focuses on 3D representation learning in both human and machine intelligence, aiming to reverse-engineer the process by which children develop 3D representation learning.
+My current research focuses on visual representation learning in both human and machine intelligence.

-Previously, I was a research assistant at National Chiao Tung University in Taiwan, where I focused on visual compositional representation and self-supervised video representation learning under the guidance of Prof. Yi-Ting Chen and Dr. Yi-Hsuan Tsai.
+Previously, I was a research assistant at National Chiao Tung University, Taiwan, and was supervised by Prof. Yi-Ting Chen and Dr. Yi-Hsuan Tsai.

 I was a research intern at IBM Thomas J. Watson Research Center.
 I received my M.Sc from National Tsing-Hua University, where I was supervised by Prof. Che-Rung Lee, and B.Sc from National Taipei University.